Shopify/shopify-api-ruby/README.md

 gem install shopify_api_console
 ```

-2. Obtain a private API key and password to use with your shop (step 2 in "Getting Started")
+2. Obtain a private API key and password to use with your shop (step 2A in "Getting Started")

-3. Use the ``shopify-api`` script to save the credentials for the shop to quickly log in.
+3. Use the ``shopify-api`` script to save the credentials for the shop to quickly login.

    ```bash
    shopify-api add yourshopname